xmake-io/xmake/README.md

 ## introduction

-xmake is a cross-platform automatic build tool.
+xmake is a make-like build utility based on lua.

 It is similar to cmake, automake, premake, but more convenient and easy to use.